-Ulcerative colitis (UC) can take different forms, depending on how much of the colon is involved.
-UC can affect any part of the colon, but it does not skip areas as Crohn's disease does -- the inflammation is continuous throughout the affected area.
+Ulcerative colitis can take different forms, depending on how much of the colon is involved.
+Ulcerative colitis can affect any part of the colon, but it does not skip areas as Crohn's disease does -- the inflammation is continuous throughout the affected area.
 Your physician may refer to your condition based on the primary area involved in your case.

 The most common forms are: